ARZZEZZAN/3DViewer/README.md

 ## Part 2.
 Bonus.
 Settings

-- The program should allow to customize the type of projection (parallel and central)
+- The program should allow customizing the type of projection (parallel and central)
-- The program should allow to set up the type (solid, dashed), color and thickness of the edges, display method (none, circle, square), color and size of the vertices
+- The program should allow setting up the type (solid, dashed), color and thickness of the edges, display method (none, circle, square), color and size of the vertices
-- The program should allow you to choose the background color
+- The program should allow choosing the background color
 - Settings should be saved between program restarts

 ## Part 3.
 Bonus.
 Record

-- The program must allow to save the captured (rendered) images as bmp and jpeg files.
+- The program must allow saving the captured (rendered) images as bmp and jpeg files.
-- The program must allow to record small screencasts by a special button - the current custom affine transformation of the loaded object into gif-animation (640x480, 10fps, 5s)
+- The program must allow recording small screencasts by a special button - the current custom affine transformation of the loaded object into gif-animation (640x480, 10fps, 5s)